Gopuuuuu/adventureuserbot/README.md

 # ✰ 𝔸𝕕𝕧𝕖𝕟𝕥𝕦𝕣𝕖 ✰ 𝕌𝕊𝔼ℝ𝔹𝕆𝕋
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-Mafia userbot made by @H1M4N5HU0P.
-Supported by respective adventurebot owner @teri_behn_ka_bf.
+Adventure bot made by @teri_behn_ka_bf.
+Supported by respective adventurebot owner frnds  @export_gabber.
 Join for update related info channel and group :- https://t.me/adventure_family THANKS FOR VISITING OUR REPO💖
 [![MAFIA logo](https://telegra.ph/file/b61486075c6ef73dd0d12.png)](https://t.me/adventure_family)